Yantiomene/Wrangling_analysing_weratedog_twitter_data/README.md

 4. There is a positive but not high correlation between `rating` and `favorite_count`, then `rating` and `retweet_count`.

 5. The top 10 most used names in tweet are `Charlie`, `Cooper`, `Oliver`, `Tucker`, `Lucy`, `Penny`, `Winston`, `Sadie`, `Lola`, and `Toby`
-6. The most used source of tweet is `iPhone` with more than 98%
+6. The most used source of tweet is `iPhone` with more than 98% users